sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 # Project Brief for Planning and Scoping
 ## Project Name
-Provide a short phrase that captures the essence of the effort in the language of the beneficiary of this effort.
-This name will be used in many ways and at many levels once the project is underway.
-All stakeholders wonder what we're working on.
-A bad name signals a possibly ill conceived effort and then requires a lot of effort to reduce the entropy caused by a vague or narrow name.
+Provide a short phrase that captures the essence of the effort and its benefit.

 ## Project Type (Delivery or Discovery)
 Define the type of project.
 Delivery projects are the standard feature delivery for production deployment with hard requirements.
 Discovery projects involve a smaller team and usually result in  a throwaway prototype, but are vital in terms of validating a future winning feature or product and establishing its requirements so it can be delivered efficiently with low risk.